|Tomek Bartoszynskiemail@example.com||(703) 292-4885||E 8449|

 Important Information for Proposers

-Research proposals submitted after 5 PM on November 7 will be returned without review.
+Research proposals submitted outside of this window will be returned without review.
 Conference and workshop proposals should be submitted eight months before the requested start date.

 The Probability Program supports research on the theory and applications of probability.
 Subfields include discrete probability, stochastic processes, limit theory, interacting particle systems, stochastic differential and partial differential equations, and Markov processes.
 Research in probability which involves applications to other areas of science and engineering is especially encouraged.